syncfusion-content/asp.net-core-docs/aspnet-core/Getting-Started-Linux.md

   ![](getting-started-images-linux/img4.jpg)

+* Now configure a Bower excution enviroment in your local machine based on this [link](https://help.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-bower-packages)

 * Click the Extension icon in the Visual Studio Code left side pane, in the search window type the command *bower*.
 The Bower related extensions are listed out.
 Now select the Bower extension and click the install button.

   ![](getting-started-images-linux/img5.jpg)